Night of the Grizzly

-An unconventional person with unconventional behavior toward bears,
+An unconventional person with unconventional behavior toward

-sense of this tragedy.
+make sense of this tragedy.
 Unconventional?
 Indeed.

 Tim would often tell listeners about the time he calmly defused a dangerous encounter with a bear, by talking softly to it.
 When the confrontation was over, he claimed to have laid down and napped next to the sleeping bear.
 Likewise, in a 1994 interview when he was asked whether he was ever afraid of the bears, he responded with saying "They wouldn't hurt me".

 Did Treadwell have a special connection with the bears?
-Not all
+Not

-credit for bears and people getting along goes to the bears,"
+the credit for bears and people getting along goes to the bears,"

 said John Hechtel, a wildlife biologist with the Alaska Department